 DePaul’s colleges are the Driehaus College of Business, College of Communication, College of Computing and Digital Media (CDM), College of Education, College of Law, and College of Liberal Arts and Social Sciences (LAS) and College of Science and Health (CSH).

 DePaul’s schools are the School of Music, School for New Learning (SNL) and The Theatre School.
-Note: The is capitalized in the latter reference, and the school and the Merle Reskin Theatre use the “re” variant spelling for theatre.
-The Kellstadt Graduate School of Business (KGSB), the School of Accountancy and Management Information Systems, and the School of Hospitality Leadership are part of the Driehaus College of Business.
+Note: "The" is capitalized in the latter reference, and the school and the Merle Reskin Theatre use the “re” variant spelling for theatre.
+The Kellstadt Graduate School of Business (KGSB), the School of Accountancy and Management Information Systems, and the School of Hospitality Leadership (SHL) are part of the Driehaus College of Business.
 The School of Public Service (SPS) is part of the College of Liberal Arts and Social Sciences.
-The School of Computing (SoC), the School of Cinematic Arts and the School of Design are part of the College of Computing and Digital Media.
+The School of Computing (SoC), the School of Cinematic Arts (SCA) and the School of Design (SoD) are part of the College of Computing and Digital Media.
 The School of Nursing is housed in the College of Science and Health.

 The Congregation of the Mission is the religious community that founded DePaul.
-Use only after the full name of a Vincentian fathers and brothers and set off with commas: The Rev. Dennis H. Holtschneider, C.M., is DePaul’s president.
+Use only after the full name of a Vincentian fathers and brothers and set off with commas: The Rev. Dennis H. Holtschneider, C.M., is DePaul’s chancellor.

 Use quotation marks around the titles of books, plays, poems, songs, television shows, movies, operas, works of art, as well as titles of lectures, speeches, book chapters and magazine or journal articles.
 Do not use quotation marks or italics with titles of newspapers, journals and magazines: the Chicago Tribune, Newsweek, DePaul Magazine.